calebh13/yahtzee/README.md

 # yahtzee
-My implementation of Yahtzee in C
+My implementation of Yahtzee in C for a class project.
+Windows only due to some usage of conio.h functions, which was required by the class.